Applying for Financial Aid

-International Ambassador Scholarships—These merit-based awards, which can be used for any degree curriculum, support citizens or residents of countries outside the United States.
+International Ambassador Scholarships—These merit-based awards, which can be used for any degree curriculum, support citizens or residents of countries outside of the United States.
 The value ranges from $1,500 to $6,000.
-Renewable for second, third, and fourth year students who maintain a cumulative grade point average of 2.50 as of the end of spring semester, acceptable social behavior, and continuous full-time undergraduate enrollment.
+Renewable for second, third, and fourth year to students who maintain a cumulative grade point average of 2.50 at the end of the spring semester, acceptable social behavior, and continuous full-time undergraduate enrollment.
 Proof of community service and evidence of leadership are also required.

 National Scholars Awards—These merit-based awards support non-Michigan residents of the US or residents of Canada.
 Awards to new first-year students are competitively awarded based on eligibility criteria as well as an index that considers the applicant's high school academic record and available test scores (ACT or SAT).
-First-year-student awards range from $7,000 to $12,500.
-Transfer students must have a minimum cumulative grade point average of 3.00 (4.00 scale), based on full-time enrollment for at least two semesters.
+Awards range from $7,000 to $13,500.
+Transfer students must have a minimum cumulative grade point average of 3.00 (4.00 scale) based on full-time enrollment totaling at least 24 credit hours.
 Transfer-student award values range from $4,000 to $7,000.
-Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
+In order to continue to receive the award, recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
 Continuous full-time undergraduate enrollment and acceptable social behavior must also be maintained.
 Students must live in the University's residence halls for their first and second academic years to maintain this scholarship.

 University Student Awards—This program is designed to provide financial assistance to incoming and current students at Michigan Tech.
 Awards are made based on academic potential and financial need.
-The amount of each award is variable, depending upon need.
+The amount of each award is variable, depending upon financial need.
 Michigan residents may be awarded up to the amount of full-time, in-state tuition.
 Students paying nonresident rates may be awarded an amount up to the difference between Michigan-resident tuition and nonresident tuition.
 Changes in expected family contribution (FAFSA results) and financial need may change the value of the University Student Award.
 This need-based award is available for a maximum of twelve semesters of undergraduate study.
-Recipients of this award must attend full-time, reapply each year, and meet the required minimum 2.00 cumulative GPA.
+Recipients of this award must attend full-time, complete a FAFSA each year, and meet the required minimum 2.00 cumulative GPA.